When looking for a new reverb pedal, there are a lot of factors to consider when choosing the best reverb pedal for your purpose.

 Bottom Line: One of the best things about the Holy Grail is the simplicity of it.
 This reverb pedal is widely regarded as being great for the money, though we can’t help but feel that it’s still a tad bit pricey considering how much more limited it is than the others we talk about.
 So, while a sub-$100 price point would have been nice, we can’t complain too much.
 If you’re going for simplicity, a small footprint, want one of the best Spring reverb emulations out there, and want the same pedal that’s on hundreds of pro guitarist’s pedalboards, the Holy Grail Nano is for you.

-The following reverb pedals fell just short of our Top 5 list.
-However, due to them receiving several mentions in community discussions around what the best reverb pedals are, we felt compelled to give them honorable mentions.
+The following reverb pedals fell just short of our Top 5 list, but they’re still great pedals and we felt compelled to give them honorable mentions.
 While we strongly recommend one of the 5 models we covered above, don’t make a decision until you’ve at least clicked through these models to see if they might offer something very specific that you’re looking for!

 Neunaber Wet Reverb Pedal V3

-The Neunaber Wet is currently up to version 4.
-If you're interested in the latest V4 version, find it here.
-This V3 of this boutique pedal is somewhat lesser known and sounds beautiful.
-Offering only two knobs, a “mix” and a “depth” knob, the Wet isn’t as versatile as other pedals on the list, but what it can do, it does very well.
+The Neunaber Wet is currently up to version 4, but the V3 of this boutique pedal is somewhat lesser known and sounds beautiful.
+Offering only two knobs, a “mix” and a “depth” knob, the Wet isn’t as versatile as other pedals on the list, but what it can do it does very well.
 Many have described the pedal as “haunting,” suggesting that the pedal is often used to create new sounds rather than as a simple reverb.
 It is also a pedal that allows users to put their signal up to 100% wet, a feature that many others do not do, lending itself well to new, haunting sounds.

 EarthQuaker Devices Dispatch Master